openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/authorization_details_jwt_vc_json.json}}

-#### Credential Request

-The following additional parameters are defined for Credential Requests and this Credential Format.

-* `credential_definition`: REQUIRED when the `format` parameter is present in the Credential Request.
-It MUST NOT be used otherwise.
-It is an object containing the detailed description of the Credential type.
-It consists of the following parameters defined by this specification:
-  * `type`: REQUIRED.
-Array as defined in (#server-metadata-jwt-vc-json).
-The credential issued by the Credential Issuer MUST contain at least the values listed in this claim.
-  * `credentialSubject`: OPTIONAL.
-Object as defined in (#authorization-jwt-vc-json).

-The following is a non-normative example of a Credential Request with Credential Format `jwt_vc_json`:

-<{{examples/credential_request_jwt_vc_json_with_claims.json}}

 #### Credential Response {#credential-response-jwt-vc-json}

 The value of the `credential` claim in the Credential Response MUST be a JWT.
 Credentials of this format are already a sequence of base64url-encoded values separated by period characters and MUST NOT be re-encoded.